zam-jp/monitoring-flood/README.md

 - Next, build the catkin workspace.
 Make sure you are in the directory ~/catkin_ws/ and not ~/catkin_ws/src/ or any other directory.
 Then run catkin_make from the command-line.
 - Finally, we need to add the workspace to the ROS environment.
 Go to the directory ~/catkin_ws/devel/ and run setup.bash from the command-line.

 You should be able to launch the project now, if there is no issues.
-You can tell if there are issues, for example, the graphics for the world are not loading, or there are error messages in the Gazebo log terminal.
+You can tell if there are issues, for example, the graphics for the world are not loading, or there are error and warning messages in the terminal.

 ### Known Potential Issues
 - Controller update period for Hector Quadrotor is faster than Gazebo simulator.